Buck vs. Bell

 History

-4. Circuit Court affirmed the sterilization order.
+- The Circuit Court upheld the sterilization order.

-6. Supreme Court of Appeals of Virginia affirmed the Circuit Court's judgment.
+- The Supreme Court of Appeals of Virginia affirmed the Circuit Court's judgment.

-7. Buck brought the case to the U.S. Supreme Court via writ of error.
+- Elevated to the U.S. Supreme Court via writ of error.

 Facts